Newbeeer/newbeeer.github.io/index.md

 # Miscellaneous

 I am a national second-class table tennis player in China XD.
+Men's single champion in PKU Freshman's Cup (2016).
+I also played for MIT table tennis team, winning the 3rd place (group) in the 2022 NCTTA Upper New England Championship.

 I have been playing PUBG (mobile), LoL a lot.
 Find me out!